loyalburrito/loyalburrito/README.md

-# Hi, I'm Joshua
+# Hi im joshua

-Self-Taught Developer | Systems and Automation Enthusiast
+likes emulation | tinkers with stuff a lot

 ---

-## About Me
+## about me

-I'm a university student studying at SRMIST, driven by curiosity and a strong interest in building tools that solve practical problems.
-I enjoy exploring how things work at a low level, from scripting and automation to system internals and emulation.
+im a university student studying at SRMIST driven by curiosity and a strong interest in building tools that solve practical problems i enjoy tinkering with everything i get my hands on and try to make the most of what i have got

 ---

-## Tools and Technologies
+## tools and technologies

 - Python, Bash, HTML/CSS
 - Flask, SpeechRecognition, pyttsx3